 Blaenau grew as a result of the 19th century slate quarries, and it’s difficult not to see their influence on the town.
 Pillars of slate welcome visitors in the town centre, and across the road from the train station you’ll see colourful murals created by the local artist, Lleucu Gwenllian, which contain references to local mythology and the area’s connection to the Mabinogi.

 If it's foggy and ‘the Moelwyn is wearing its cap’ (a local saying), why not wander through the town learning about its literature and culture.
 From one end of the town to the other, a selection of local sayings, quarrying terms, historical references, and quotations have been engraved in the pavement.
-Explanations and translations of the sayings can be seen in an interpretation booklet which can be downloaded as a pdf, or listened to, or is available in the shops in the town.
+Explanations and translations of the sayings can be seen in an interpretation booklet, which is available in the shops in the town.
 Outside the chippy, Trish & Chips, one of the poets Gwyn Thomas’ most famous lines can be seen, which refers to Blaenau as ‘a bracelet of a town on a bone of rock' (Breichled o dref ar asgwrn o graig).
 And if your feet are itching and ready for an adventure, this rock has plenty to offer.

 Antur Stiniog is home to 14 different mountain bike trails – some suitable for beginners and others that are challenging enough for the world’s best cyclists.
 If all this cycling makes you hungry, then there’s a café on site offering a variety of meals, from homemade cawl and sandwiches to the Special Stiniog Burger.